OsvaldoTA1/AFRL-Project-UI-Redesign/README.md

 9. Create the following keys:
    - **ReCaptcha:**
      - [ReCaptcha Documentation](https://cloud.google.com/security/products/recaptcha)
      - [Signing up for ReCaptcha](https://www.google.com/recaptcha/admin/create) (*Note: For ReCaptcha type, select "Challenge" and "I'm not a robot" checkbox.
-For the domain, you could put localhost or 127.0.0.1*)
+For the domain, add both localhost and 127.0.0.1*)
      - [YouTube Video Walkthrough for Signing Up for ReCaptcha API Keys](https://www.youtube.com/watch?v=KqDW69BSdEo)
    - Once you have signed up for ReCaptcha, paste the keys into their respective variables in the `cred.py` file.